matjoeee/matjoeee/README.md

   - Small, temporary projects
 - Networking devices:
   - Old routers and switches
-  - Set up in lab environment for research <br>
+  - Set up in lab environment for research

 ### 2. School projects:
 - Encora Berchem:
   - PowerShell script for automatic deployment of Hyper-V environment with: